By Eric Bright

-If you wanted to convert your Zarnegar files to anything remotely useful, you either had to buy Ghalam or Parnian Pro made by a different companies, or another junk from SinaSoft called Zar2Image for about $140 CAD (as of August 8, 2014).
-All what that $140 could do was to give back your imprisoned hard work that has been stuck in a Zarnegar file.
+If you wanted to convert your Zarnegar files to anything remotely useful, you either had to buy Ghalam or Parnian Pro made by different companies, or another junk from SinaSoft called Zar2Image for about $140 CAD (as of August 8, 2014).
+All that $140 could do was to give back your imprisoned hard work that has been stuck in a Zarnegar file.

 Had you been outraged by this lack of legitimate and expected support for a free conversion of documents you produced and own from a useless format to something you could work on, then you probably would have started to search for alternative solutions.
 Unfortunately, searching the Internet would not bring you many hints.
 Most people faced the same challenge and received almost the same useless advice.
 Most forums where you could find anything on converting Zarnegar files to Word documents were, and still are, invariably useless.
 They offer nothing more than referring you to the two aforementioned software, which, in my opinion, is nonsense.

-I have searched both the English and Persian pages and forums for year after year with zero useful result.
-That was until early August 2014 when I stumbled upon a Persian blog post at:
+I have searched both the English and Persian pages and forums for year after year with zero useful

 This is the only viable solution for the problem I could find so far.